Blinn College: Service area

+Of those areas, the only portion within the college's taxation area, which means the only portion eligible for in-district tuition, is Washington County.

+Academics

+Blinn offers more than 150 degree and certificate programs.
+The college is accredited by the Southern Association of Colleges and Schools to award associate's degrees.

+Transfer

-Blinn boasts the highest transfer rate in the state of Texas, sending students to institutions such as Texas A&M University, Sam Houston State University, Texas State University, the University of Texas and the University of Houston.
+Blinn has the highest transfer rate in Texas, sending students to institutions such as Texas A&M University, Sam Houston State University, Texas State University, the University of Texas, and the University of Houston.
 Its transfer rate to four-year universities is 49% compared to the state average of 27%.
 Blinn transfers more students to Texas A&M University than any other two-year college.
 Blinn technical students score among the best in the state on board and licensure exams.